pipeeeeees/waze-voicepack-links/README.md

 | James Veitch (English Comedian)   |[Link](https://waze.com/ul?acvp=5D75A1F4-50BC-4EDE-AEFA-753B50C64FC0)      |                            |
 | Shizbox (Insulting British Guy) by u/BoxterMaiti |[Link](https://waze.com/ul?acvp=5D75A1F4-50BC-4EDE-AEFA-753B50C64FC0)      |                            |
 | Jeff Dunham's 'Achmed TDT'        |[Link](https://waze.com/ul?acvp=FEABF983-93B9-4B03-8314-5BFD5B91497D)      |                            |
 <br><br>

+## Debugging
+For some users running Android devices (specifically it seems to be Android 13, but could be others as well), they are reports that only the default voice plays for their custom voices.
+To resolve this, it seems that changing the default voice for each custom voicepack does the trick.
+To do this, go to the Waze App > `My Waze` > `Settings` (top left) > `Voice & Sound` > `Waze voice` > Tap `i` on the custom voice pack that is of issue > Scroll to the bottom and change `Default voice`.
+Credits to reddit user u/Canadoc for finding this temporary fix.
+The link to the comment thread can be found [here](https://www.reddit.com/r/waze/comments/122wwx7/comment/jdu25jx/?utm_source=share&utm_medium=web2x&context=3).

 ## Credits to these threads and websites for sourcing information and links for this list's 'cold start':
 - https://www.reddit.com/r/waze/comments/3pi5yl/waze_voice_packs/